Patrick settling into IndyCar, still needs work in traffic

-INDIANAPOLIS (AP) - Danica Patrick got her No. 13 car up to speed quickly Wednesday.
+INDIANAPOLIS (AP) - Danica Patrick got her No. 13 GoDaddy green Chevrolet up to speed quickly Wednesday.

 Much has changed since Patrick last competed on the open-wheel circuit in 2011.